Call for entries | Punto de Vista 2023

-Right from the very first edition, Punto de Vista accepted one of the main responsibilities of any film festival: to perform an educational role for the general public and rescue the memory of film from oblivion.
+Right from the beginings, Punto de Vista accepted one of the main responsibilities of any film festival: to perform an educational role for the general public and rescue the memory of film from oblivion.
 Retrospectives was the section that took up this challenge.
 At every subsequent edition, Punto de Vista has attempted to raise awareness about the classics, provide access to filmographies under construction and give an airing to work from schools, currents and unknown cinematographies.
 Retrospectives provide the epicentre of the festival and define its tone, ambition and spirit.

 Punto de Vista has screened the following retrospectives: